woodstockcs/labs/pair-program/README.md

 ## Getting Ready

 For this project, you will work with a partner, using the pair programming protocol described in class.
-You may create a program using HTML, CSS and JavaScript.
+You will create a program using HTML, CSS and JavaScript.
 The program should be at least as complex as the Skittles program below.

 {% video https://www.youtube.com/watch?time_continue=2&v=oxRwAUQMZgM %}